 Initial Notices: When is it appropriate to issue an initial notice?

-An initial notice may only be issued where we believe a tobacco manufacturer is failing in his duty not to facilitate smuggling, and we have evidence of this.
+The purpose of an initial notice is to act as a warning to the tobacco manufacturer.
+An initial notice may only be issued where HMRC believe a tobacco manufacturer is failing in his duty not to facilitate smuggling, and we have evidence of this.

 A number of factors must be considered when deciding whether or not issue an initial notice.
 These are set out in law (TPDA 1979 s.7B(2)) and reproduced in section 6.3 of Notice 477.
 They are: